syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Delete Operation:**

-To delete a row, select any row and click the **Delete** toolbar button.
-Deleting operation will send a **DELETE** request to the API with the selected record`s primary key value to remove the corresponding record from the Orders table.
+To delete a row, simply select the desrired row and click the **Delete** toolbar button.
+This action will trigger a **DELETE** request to the API, containing the primary key value of the selected record.
+As a result corresponding record will be removed from the Orders table.

 {% tabs %}
 {% highlight c# tabtitle="OrdersController.cs" %}